 - Items with prices ending in $0.04 are the final clearance price

-Obviously, if you’ve found yourself an item that ends int $0.04, you know you’ve got yourself a major deal.
+Obviously, if you’ve found yourself an item that ends in $0.04, you know you’ve got yourself a major deal.
 Additionally, you can look at what percent off an item is.
 The small number at the top right corner of the price tag will tell you.
-(To save even more money, find out the secret code behind Costco’s prices.)
+You’ll want to keep this in mind when you stock up on the things you haven’t been buying from Target (but should).

 “Most of the time, items will be 30, 50, 70, which means it is 30 percent, 50 percent, 70 percent clearance,” former Target executive team leader Lynda Peralta, founder of The Pocket Palette, told Reader’s Digest.
 “You rarely see something go on clearance for 90 percent, and that is usually candy from a holiday.”

 Even if the item you’re buying isn’t at its final price, there are tons of other ways to save at Target.
-Don’t miss these 11 money-saving secrets only Target employees know.
+Don’t miss these other money-saving secrets only Target employees know.